 - The Institute’s locations in London and Coventry locked down

-- The Operational Plan will be published for consultation in January…
+- The Operational Plan was published for consultation in January…

 To find out more information on the Certificate in Golf Greenkeeping Level 2 you can visit the City and Guilds Website